Paul E. Blom, PhD Student and Teaching Fellow, Dept. of English and Comparative Literature, University of North Carolina at Chapel Hill

-In 2015, 2016, and 2019, he served as the Teaching Fellow for the Yale University Summer Session study-abroad course “Visual Approaches to Global Health” in which Yale undergrads learn to combine traditional epidemiological methods with visual storytelling and filmmaking techniques to address various public health issues in Johannesburg, South Africa and Mbabane, Eswatini (formerly named “Swaziland”).
+In 2015, 2016, 2019, and 2022, he served as the Teaching Fellow for the Yale University Summer Session study-abroad course “Visual Approaches to Global Health,” taught by Professor Jonathan Smith.
+In this course, Yale undergrads learn to combine traditional epidemiological methods with visual storytelling and filmmaking techniques to address various public health issues in Johannesburg, South Africa and Mbabane, Eswatini (formerly named “Swaziland”).

-He is also the Fiction Editor for The Carolina Quarterly, the oldest continuous literary magazine in North Carolina, and currently serves as the Co-Director of the Literature, Medicine, and Culture Colloquium (LMCC) with Rachel Warner at UNC.
+Paul served as the Fiction Editor for The Carolina Quarterly, the oldest continuous literary magazine in North Carolina from January 2018 through May of 2022.
+He has served as Co-Director of the Literature, Medicine, and Culture Colloquium (LMCC) with Rachel Warner at UNC since January 2020.

 For more information, contact Paul directly.